cockroachdb/docs/v22.1/spatial-glossary.md

 <a name="pg_extension"></a>

-- `pg_extension`: A table used by the Postgres database to store information about extensions to that database.
+- `pg_extension`: A table used by the PostgreSQL database to store information about extensions to that database.
 Provided for compatibility by CockroachDB.
-For more information, see [the Postgres documentation](https://www.postgresql.org/docs/current/catalog-pg-extension.html).
+For more information, see [the PostgreSQL documentation](https://www.postgresql.org/docs/current/catalog-pg-extension.html).

 <a name="spatial_ref_sys"></a>